wcarhart/smoosh/README.md

 # smoosh
 ### /smo͞oSH/ (verb) to squash, crush, or flatten

-This is a short program that summarizes (smooshes) text files, either locally or from the web.
-For example, this simple script can take any New York Times, CNN, or Fox News article and _smoosh_ it down by ~70-80% on average.
+This is a short program that summarizes (smooshes) text, either locally or from the web.
+For example, smoosh can take any New York Times, CNN, or Fox News article and _smoosh_ it (reduce its length) by ~70-80% on average.
 This means that most news articles can be read in just a few sentences!

 ## Installation